Photos: The coronation of King Charles III

 /

-Britain's King Charles III and Britain's Queen Camilla travel in the Gold State Coach, back to Buckingham Palace from Westminster Abbey.
+King Charles III and Queen Camilla travel in the Gold State Coach built in 1760 and used at every Coronation since that of William IV in 1831.

 Marco Bertorello / AFP via Getty Images